Home

 In a mixing bowl, cream the butter and sugar.
 Add egg and almond and beat well.
 Blend in the flour, salt and oats.
 Roll ½ teaspoonful of dough into balls (dough will spread) and place on a greased cookie sheet.
 Leave a lot of space between cookies.
 Bake cookies 5 to 7 minutes.
 Let set until cold before removing from tray.

-My Irish cookies are merely Irish by “Irish butter” and by appearance.
+I learned how to bake Irish cookies which are merely Irish because I used “Irish butter” and by appearance.
 This sugar cookie recipe can be used in any shape or just round circles.
 They can be iced or sprinkled with sugar.

 NOTE: When I am in a hurry I buy the prepared icing in the grocery store.
 The colors are bright and pretty.
 The downside is it is much more expensive.